kirillyakimovich/nm-tester/README.md

 As demo data is generated for GMT+1 there is a workaround with NSTimeZone.default.

-In real life we should add caching for images.
+In real life we should add caching for images, timer invalidation, loading indicating and error handling.